Teenlife-Logo

 CODE

-Code.org is a nonprofit dedicated to expanding access to computer science in schools and increasing participation by young women and students from other underrepresented groups.
-Their vision is that every student in every school has the opportunity to learn computer science as part of their core K-12 education.
+Code.org is a nonprofit dedicated to expanding access to computer science in schools to students in grades K-12.
+The organization is also committed to increasing opportunities for young women and students from underrepresented groups to participate in computer science.

 A female teenager is lit with computer code and neon lighting